 - Donner Cyclops Mini

 - Boss Katana Mini

-These little amplifiers are great at what they do but keep in mind that they are still limited in a number of ways; so if you need something with a bit more power or features without breaking the bank, be check out my article to some of the best practice amps, which covers a lot of the same brands that were shown here.
+These little amplifiers are great at what they do but keep in mind that they are still limited in a number of ways, so if you need something with a bit more power or features without breaking the bank, check out my article on some of the best practice amps, which covers a lot of the same brands that were shown here.